Multi-file virtual datasets with VirtualiZarr

 and the s3

 filesystem.
-Details on this can be found in the Kerchunk Basics Tutorial in the (Define kwargs for fsspec)
+Details on this can be found in the Basics of virtual Zarr stores tutorial in the Define storage_options arguments section

 In the cell below, we are reusing some of the functionality from the previous tutorial.